Omni Calculator logo

 • Increased risk of stroke, coronary heart disease, hypertension, obesity, and type 2 diabetes;

-🙋 Still wondering what the best time to sleep and wake up are?
-Plug in the amount of time you need to fall asleep and your desired wake-up time into our 90-minute sleep cycle calculator.
-It will automatically find the best combination of sleeping times and the number of cycles that can fit within those hours.
+🙋 Still wondering what the best times to sleep and wake up are?
+Plug in the amount of time you need to fall asleep and your desired sleeping time or preferred wake-up time into our 90-minute sleep cycle calculator.
+It will automatically find the best combination of wake-up or sleeping times and the number of cycles that can fit within those hours.

 Other sleep tools 💤